-Prerequisite: Completion of the following with a grade of "C" or better: CD 123, 125, 126, 127, 128, 129, 130 and 131

-Corequisite: CD 132 or previous enrollment
+Prerequisite: CD 123, 125, 126, 127, 128, 129, 130, 131 or equivalent with a grade of "C" or better or "CR" Corequisite: CD 132 or previous enrollment

-10 hours paid or 8 hours unpaid work experience per week

 Under supervision at approved field placement sites, students will participate in all classroom activities.
 Students will develop and supervise learning experiences, conduct group-times, handle routines and respond to individual and group needs of young children.